LF-Engineering/dev-analytics-json2hat/README.md

 You can set local file path via `SH_LOCAL_JSON_PATH=/path/to/github_users.json`.
 Default value is `github_users.json`.
 If local file is found then no remote file is read.

 You can set remote file path via `SH_REMOTE_JSON_PATH=http://some.url.org/path/to/github_users.json`.
+Default value is `https://raw.githubusercontent.com/cncf/gitdm/master/src/github_users.json`.
+This file is only read when reading local json fails.
+If both local and remote files cannot be read program exists with a fatal error message.

+# Company acquisitions YAML path

+`json2hat` needs to read `cncf/devstats` company acquisitions/name mapping yaml file.
+It first tries to read a local json file and fallbacks to a remote file.

+You can set local file path via `SH_LOCAL_YAML_PATH=/path/to/companies.yaml`.
+Default value is `companies.yaml`.
+If local file is found then no remote file is read.

-Default value is `https://raw.githubusercontent.com/cncf/gitdm/master/github_users.json`.
+You can set remote file path via `SH_REMOTE_YAML_PATH=http://some.url.org/path/to/companies.yaml`.
+Default value is `https://raw.githubusercontent.com/cncf/devstats/master/companies.yaml`.
 This file is only read when reading local json fails.
 If both local and remote files cannot be read program exists with a fatal error message.

 # Docker